I DON’T KNOW WHY YOU THINK THAT

-As we grew & began developing our own personality, we were slapped down, cut off or rejected outright
+As we grew & began developing our own personality, we were slapped down, cut off or rejected outright.

 The only option we had was to stay enmeshed, without the chance of developing ourselves fully.

 RESULT: As adults we look for anyone we can mesh with, to prevent a terrifying sense of aloneness & abandonment carried over from childhood.
-Trying to connect with others this way is actually a form of abandoning them, because we’re not seeing them for who THEY are, only for what our needy WIC wants them to be – for us. (“Symbiosis“)
+Trying to connect with others this way is actually a form of abandoning them, because we’re not connecting with them for who THEY are, only for what our needy WIC wants them to be – for us. (“Symbiosis“)

 • Putting severe limits on what someone can & cannot do when they’re with us (what they wear, where they sit, how they talk, what emotions are OK…)